rjbelleza/rjbelleza/README.md

 ### Hi there! 👋

 I am **RJ Belleza**, an aspiring **front-end web developer** currently pursuing a **Bachelor of Science in Information Technology** at Tagoloan Community College, Tagoloan, Misamis Oriental.
-Willing to do some back-end tasks.
+Also, willing to do some back-end tasks.
 <br>

 ### 📚 **I'm currently learning:**